Columbia Colonnade: Planned Revival

 After multiple failed attempts to auction off the property, the owner, Foust Development, decided to try and revive the mall.
 On March 12, Foust announced that some retailers had signed leases.
 The two retailers were Ollie's Bargain Outlet that would move into the old J.C.
-Penney store and Michael's Crafts that would move into the now-former EFO Furniture store.
+Penney store and Michael's Crafts that would move into the fomer Sears previously occupied by EFO Furniture store.
 The EFO Furniture Outlet had moved to the former Bon-Ton location.
 There is also interest in the mall from popular retailers such as TJ Maxx, Five Below, and more.
 Foust plans to have the stores renovated and retailers moved in by July 2024.
 In addition to the Arby's being built on one of the mall's lots, Foust hopes to attract interest from Jersey Mike's Subs or Primanti Bros.

 The malls interior items were sold off through most of 2025, with further redevelopment plans ongoing.